-Proctoring for the Spring 2014 semester is available:
+Proctoring for the Fall 2014 semester is available:

 2. Meet with your DSPS Counselor each semester to complete the Test Proctoring Guidelines and Student Agreement Form.
 The student agreement lists the accommodations that you will be allowed during proctoring for the current semester.
 The student agreement outlines your responsibilities regarding the use of proctoring services.